botter-nidnul/botter-nidnul.github.io/Urbit_on_Android_Termux.md

 ./urbit-v1.2-aarch64-linux/urbit sampel-palnet
 ```

+### Step Five & 1/2: Help urbit-king find certificates

+Termux doesn't have certificate information stored where `urbit-king` expects to find it, so if you want to use `urbit-king` first run `termux-chroot` and then `ln -s /etc/tls /etc/ssl`

 ### Step Six: Feedback

 It'd be helpful if you give feedback on where this does or doesn't work in the group on Urbit `~dasfeb/smol-computers`